-In February 2018, MIIT issued an internal notice, or the MIIT Internal Notice, pursuant to which telecommunication authorities will carry out a special enforcement campaign to inspect the operations of certain licensed telecommunications operators according to applicable regulations and rules, including without limitation, the Circular on Clearing Up and Regulatory the Internet Access Service Market issued by the MIIT in January 2017.
-In particular, the authorities will pay special attention to any improper operational activities, such as unauthorized establishment of transmission network, unlicensed operation of cross-border business and improper sublease of broadband resources.
+Furthermore, the MIIT has strengthened its oversight on the Internet access service market in recent years, which is underscored by the Circular on Clearing Up and Regulating the Internet Access Service Market issued by the MIIT in January 2017 and the Circular on Deepening the Work of Clearing Up and Regulating the Internet Access Service Market issued by the MIIT in April 2018.
+According to these two circulars, the regulator has launched a series of inspections and rectifications to regulate the market, which will last until March 31, 2019.
+For example, in February 2018, MIIT issued an internal notice, or the MIIT Internal Notice, pursuant to which telecommunication authorities will carry out a special enforcement campaign to inspect the operations of certain licensed telecommunications operators.
+In particular, the authorities will pay special attention to any improper operational activities, such as unauthorized establishment of transmission network, unlicensed operation of crossborder business and improper sublease of broadband resources.
 According to MIIT Internal Notice, basic telecommunication service providers should exercise extra prudence when considering providing additional network resources to the enterprises under inspection.
 If the enterprise is found to be engaged in non-compliant operations, it may be subject to various penalties, including suspension of network access, suspension of approving its application for new operation permit until rectification being completed, being publicized as an operator with discredit record or non-compliance record, enhanced oversight of the authority and limitation on new telecommunication business, depending on the seriousness of the violations and the rectification result.
 The MIIT Internal Notice mandates that the foregoing inspection and scrutiny to be completed by September 30, 2018.
 According to the MIIT Internal Notice, 47 industry players are subject to the special inspection, including two of our consolidated affiliated entities, 21Vianet Beijing and SZ DYX.
-As of the date of this annual report, we have not received any investigation notice or rectification order from the government authorities.
-We are closely communicating with the in-charge authority to clarify the inspection requirements of the authority and cooperate with them to review our business practices and compliance status.
+After the MIIT Internal Notice was issued, we closely communicated with the in-charge authority to clarify the inspection requirements of the authority and cooperate with them to review our business practices and compliance status.
+As of the date of this annual report, we have not received any further investigation notice or rectification order from the government authorities.